 reousA hearty, homey soup.

-Lentil soup is always in heavy rotation in my home.
-Easy to make, hearty, and filling, this recipe makes a great vegetarian lunch or dinner all on its own, or with some crusty bread and butter.
+This lentil soup recipe is always in heavy rotation in my home.
+Easy to make, hearty, and filling, this vegetarian recipe makes a great lunch or dinner all on its own, or with some crusty bread and butter.

 You’ll also like: Hearty Vegetarian Chili and Rosemary White Bean Soup

 French Lentils, Green Lentils and All the Other Lentils

-Their size and starchiness matters and will affect the final lentil soup recipe.
+With lentils, the size and starchiness matters and will affect the final lentil soup recipe.
 When French lentils are cooked, they retain their shape.
 It is hard for these guys to break down too much, which would otherwise leave you with brown mush.
 In that way, they are more forgiving than brown lentils.
 French lentils also have a great nutty flavor.

-Like all lentils, these legumes are a nutrition powerhouse, loaded with fiber, iron, protein, and more.
+Like all lentils, these legumes are full of nutrition, loaded with fiber, iron, protein, and more.
 This lentil soup, which also comes chock-full of vegetables, makes a very nutritious meal.

 Lentil Soup: Recipe Notes

-- The base of this lentil soup combines French lentils with the typical soup “holy trinity” of onion, carrots, and celery.
+- The base of this French lentil soup combines French lentils with the typical soup “holy trinity” of onion, carrots, and celery.
 From there things get a little more interesting.
 Tomato paste adds depth of color and a little acid, while thyme and bay leaves add more aroma and flavor.

 - Finish this soup with a generous dash of red wine vinegar and a knob of good butter.
 (Or skip the butter to make this a vegan lentil soup recipe!)
 The vinegar adds brightness and complements the saltier soup base.
 Butter rounds out the flavor and gives the soup a silky texture.

 - This soup recipe calls for French lentils.
 That said, regular brown lentils are a fine substitute.

-Want to go one step further and make this vegetarian lentil soup recipe into a vegan version?
+Want to go one step further and make this vegetarian lentil soup recipe vegan?
 No problem.
 Skip the butter at the end.
-Don’t care if this is vegetarian or not?
+That’s it!

-Did you make this Vegetarian French Lentil Soup recipe?
+Did you make this soup recipe?
 Tell us about it!
+You may also like: